JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

 * Environment variables of the build agent process itself.
 * [Predefined build parameters](predefined-build-parameters.md).

 The resultant set of parameters is saved into a file which can be accessed by the build script.
-To learn more about this file, see the `teamcity.build.properties.file` <emphasis tooltip="system-properties">system property</emphasis> or `TEAMCITY_BUILD_PROPERTIES_FILE` <emphasis tooltip="environment-variables">environment variable</emphasis> descriptions in [Predefined Build Parameters](predefined-build-parameters.md).
+To learn more about this file, see the `teamcity.build.properties.file` <emphasis tooltip="system-property">system property</emphasis> or `TEAMCITY_BUILD_PROPERTIES_FILE` <emphasis tooltip="environment-variable">environment variable</emphasis> descriptions in [Predefined Build Parameters](predefined-build-parameters.md).

 ## Project-Level Build Parameters